elliotwutingfeng/go-fasttld/README.md

 **go-fasttld** is a high performance [top level domains (TLD)](https://en.wikipedia.org/wiki/Top-level_domain) extraction module implemented with [compressed tries](https://en.wikipedia.org/wiki/Trie).

-This module is a port of the Python [fasttld](https://github.com/jophy/fasttld) module, with additional modifications to support extraction of subcomponents from full URLs and IPv4 addresses.
+This module is a port of the Python [fasttld](https://github.com/jophy/fasttld) module, with additional modifications to support extraction of subcomponents from full URLs, IPv4 addresses, and IPv6 addresses.

 ![Trie](Trie_example.svg)